3lvia/designsystem/packages/components/components/elvis-popover/README.md

 ## Props

 - header (string) - Header of content
-- content (string | HTMLElement) [required] - Text, images, tables or any other content (use slot in angular if not just text)
+- content (string | HTMLElement) [required] - Text, images, tables or any other content (use slot in webcomponent if not just text)
 - trigger (HTMLElement) [required] - The element the user clicks to open the popover (pass in as slot, in react as prop)
 - posX (string) - Position horizontally (left, right, center(default))